 PORTRAIT PHOTOGRAPHY COURSE

-This course will introduce participants with the practice of portrait photography; from camera handling, shooting and developing film and darkroom practice.
+This course will introduce participants with the practice of portrait photography; from camera handling, lighting setup, model posing and directing, using of props and developing a personal style..
 The course is creative and experimental with assignments that will encourage you to expand and develop your practice.

 On this course you will learn and/or have an introduction to :